jovotech/learn-jovo/courses/project-2-adventure-game/step-2-ask-method.md

   Installation completed.
 ```

-In the next steps we're going to modify the [app.js](https://github.com/jovotech/jovo-sample-voice-app-nodejs/blob/master/app/app.js) of our app and create a logic that reflects how the flow of our adventure game should be.
-The app file generally consists of two parts: the **App Configuration** and the **App Logic**.
+In the next steps we're going to modify the [app.js](https://github.com/jovotech/jovo-sample-voice-app-nodejs/blob/master/src/app.js) of our app and create a logic that reflects how the flow of our adventure game should be.
+The app file generally consists of two parts: the **App Initialization** and the **App Logic**.

 ```javascript
 'use strict';